 Both plywood and hardboard have their advantages and disadvantages.

-In terms of strength, hardboard is stronger than plywood for its density, thickness, and weight.
+For its density, thickness, and weight, hardboard is stronger than plywood.
 Thinner sheets of hardboard can withstand more stress without bending than plywood.
 Hardboard is also coated with a resin-like wax product, which makes its surface harder, glossier, and inflexible.

-When it comes to water resistance, most types of plywood are more waterproof than hardboard.
-Marine grade plywood is the most waterproof type of wood to use for external construction projects, like roof sheathing and shed building
+Regarding water resistance, most types of plywood are more water proof than hardboard.
+Marine-grade plywood is the most waterproof type of wood for external construction projects like roof sheathing and shed building.

-HDF can be made waterproof when treated, but, if the boards are not sealed properly, particularly around cut edges, they will swell and lose their dexterity.
+HDF can be made waterproof when treated, but, if the boards are not appropriately sealed, particularly around cut edges, they will swell and lose their dexterity.

-Hardboard is generally more expensive than plywood because it has a higher density and is therefore considered better quality.
+Hardboard is generally more expensive than plywood because it is denser and, therefore, considered better quality.
 It’s also less widely available in hardware stores compared to plywood.

 However, plywood costs vary depending on the type, grade, weight, and thickness.
-HDF usually costs around $15 per board, whereas plywood can cost between $12-$55 per standard sheet, and up to $120 for higher grade/thicker boards.
+HDF usually costs around $15 per board, whereas plywood can cost between $12 and $55 per standard sheet and up to $120 for higher-grade/thicker boards.

 Is Hardboard Better Than MDF?

-However, hardboard is better than MDF in terms of strength, durability, and dexterity.
-Both wood products are not waterproof, but offer some level of water resistance.
+However, hardboard is better than MDF in strength, durability, and dexterity.
+Both wood products are not waterproof but offer some level of water resistance.

 Because it’s not as strong or hardy, MDF is cheaper than HDF.
 The average MDF sheet costs around $10, whereas HDF costs around $15 per board.

-Despite it being stronger, hardboard is a hard material and offers no flexibility.
+Despite its strength, hardboard is a hard material that offers no flexibility.
 This can make its response to direct impact (like something heavy falling on the surface) worse than MDF, which has some flex.
 Its dexterity makes it a good material for surfaces with even pressure.

-Flexible MDF is better for the construction of curved surfaces (like doors, bars, wall panels, and reception desks) and flooring that experiences direct impact frequently.
+Flexible MDF is better for the construction of curved surfaces (like doors, bars, wall panels, and reception desks) and flooring that frequently experiences direct impact.
 Flexible hardboard is not available.

 What is Stronger Than Hardboard?

 Hardboard is the strongest type of engineered wood designed for construction projects.
-It has a high density and can withstand weights of up to 65 lbs per square foot, whereas the average plywood sheet holds between 5-50lbs per square foot.
+It is high-density and can withstand weights of up to 65 lbs per square foot, whereas the average plywood sheet holds between 5 and 50 lbs per square foot.

-Few materials are considered stronger than hardboard, however, it depends on the use of the material.
+Few materials are considered more potent than hardboard.
+However, it depends on the use of the material.

-HDF has no flexibility, so it only responds well to even pressure rather than direct impact.
-Plywood and MDF have a high degree of flexibility, which make them better suited for subfloors, sheathing, and cabinets
+HDF is not flexible, so it only responds well to even pressure rather than direct impact.
+Plywood and MDF have a high degree of flexibility, which makes them better suited for subfloors, sheathing, and cabinets.

-Despite its high density, some types of plywood are stronger than hardboard and perform better for the construction of external outbuildings, like sheds.
+Despite its high density, some types of plywood are stronger than hardboard and perform better in the construction of external outbuildings like sheds.

-For example, Marine Grade plywood is stronger and better for heavy-duty construction compared with HDF.
+For example, Marine Grade plywood is more substantial and better for heavy-duty construction than HDF.

 What are the Advantages of Hardboard?